jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

      sudo poweroff

-Run Real-Time VM
+Run real-time VM
 ================

-Now back to the native machine and setup environment for launching Real-Time VM.
+Now back to the native machine and we'll set up the environment for launching the real-time VM.

 #.
 Convert KVM image file format.